yktoo/yktoo.com/content/blog/posts/0520/index.en.md

 image: "https://res.cloudinary.com/yktoo/image/upload/blog/immk1jtfjo9wj6k7xzln.jpg"
 ---

-We've recently been to {{< a "0516" "Paris" "ru" >}} and strolled along the banks of Seine, where all kinds of old stuff was being sold: postcards, posters, paintings, books.
+We've recently been to [Paris](ru;0516) and strolled along the banks of Seine, where all kinds of old stuff was being sold: postcards, posters, paintings, books.

 Occasionally you stumble upon a really interesting artifact.